 And it took me awhile to notice it was there, but the inside of each meal sleeve has a two minute read called Nutrition for the Mind.
 It’s a small detail, but it conveys a company that really cares about their product and user experience.

-Only having to wash cups and silverware over the last month has been one word, glorious!
+Also, only having to wash cups and silverware has been one word, glorious!

 Blue Apron, Hello Fresh, or Plated are the most talked about online.
 However, you really can’t compare Freshly to those services because their model is so different.